 Following the publication of a Notice of Availability (NOA) in the Lompoc Record and Santa Maria Times, the DAF made the Draft EA and Draft Finding of No Significant Impact (FONSI) available for public review and comment for 30 days.
 The DAF also distributed the Draft EA and Draft FONSI per the current SLD 30 NEPA Distribution List, including the California State Clearinghouse.
-The public distribution list, newspaper publications of the NOA, and correspondence submitted by the public in response to the notification process is included in Appendix E. The Final EA will include a copy of the NOA, proofs of publication, proof of library deliveries, public correspondence, and responses to substantive public comments.
+The public distribution list, newspaper publications of the NOA, and correspondence submitted by the public in response to the notification process is included in Appendix E. Responses to substantive public comments on the Draft EA received during the public review period are also in Appendix E.